USF-CS315-F23/USF-CS315-F23.github.io/guides/dev-setup.md

 ssh euryale
 ```

-On your computer connect directly to euryale without going to stargate first.
+On your computer you should now be able to  connect directly to euryale without going to stargate first.

 ## Accessing the Ubuntu RISC-V Virtual Machine on euryale